 Now that you’ve set goals and know what needs to be accomplished, the next step is to prioritize.
 Put the important things first.
 In college, that should be your academics.
 After all, your goal is to graduate.
 Having a personal life, being involved on campus, and meeting new people is great, but your primary focus should be to leave with a degree in a reasonable amount of time.
 Here’s a little bonus tip: it helps to get into the habit of listing your priorities each week.
 For example, maybe on a Sunday just take 10 minutes and see what’s on schedule for the week ahead.
 What do your academic, personal, and other activities look like?
 What needs your immediate attention and what can wait?
 Prioritizing helps you to plan ahead which usually saves you time and stress in the end.

 Have a folder for every class.
 Keep the syllabus, and everything related to that class in that folder.
 This includes papers, quizzes, classwork, and all graded things.
 This way if you ever need anything pertaining to that subject, you already know exactly where to look and won’t waste any valuable time.
 Organizing makes things simple.
-Adjusting to college and the college life is already hard enough, keep it simple.
+Trying to adjust to college and balance your college life is already hard enough, so keep it simple.

 Do: Have a backup plan